SSG-DRD-IOT/intel_retail_workshop/Remote_Management/Configure_AMT.md

  ## Intel® Active Management Technology

-This guide is intended to be a starting point for testing your Intel ® vPro™ technology systems within your environment.
+This guide is intended to be a starting point for testing your Intel® vPro™ technology systems within your environment.

 It will guide you through setting up a "Sandbox" test environment using your own network environment so that you can test your specific use cases on Intel® vPro technology that ultimately reduces overall support costs and costly service/truck rolls.

 The first step in enabling Intel® AMT is to install the Intel® AMT agent.
 In this lab, we will manually configure the AMT from BIOS.
 Then we will verify that the agent is correctly installed by going to a web browser and accessing the Intel® AMT firmware based web configuration console.
 The Converged Security and Manageability Engine (CSME) powers the Intel AMT system.
 As a component of the Intel® vPro™ platform, Intel AMT uses a number of elements in the Intel vPro platform architecture.
 ## Configuring Intel® AMT

-Start by performing these actions on your Intel IoT Gateway.
+Start by performing these actions on your Intel NUC.

 During power up, the Intel AMT platform displays the BIOS startup screen, then it processes the MEBx.
-During this process, access to the Intel MEBX can be made; however the method is BIOS vendor-dependent.
+During this process, access to the Intel Management Engine BIOS Extension (MEBX) can be made; however the method is BIOS vendor-dependent.
 Some methods are discussed here.

 ![](images/AMT010.png)
 *   Most BIOS vendors add entry into the CSME via the one-time boot menu.
 Select the appropriate key (**Ctrl+P** is typical) and follow the prompts.